ghazyayman/ghazyayman.github.io/_posts/2019-08-19-jelly-fish.md

 5. A business does not make a Fastlane-some businesses are jobs in disguise.
 6. The Fastlane wealth equation is not bound by time and its variables are unlimited and controllable.

+Chapter 18:
+1. The key to the Fastlane wealth equation is to have a high speed limit, or an unlimited range of values for units sold.
+This creates leverage.
+The market for your product or service determines your upper limit.
+2. The higher your speed limit, the higher your income potential.
+3. The primary wealth accelerant for the rich is asset value, defined as appreciable assets created, founded, or bought.
+3. Wealth creation via asset value is accelerated by each industry's average multiplier.
+For every dollar in net income realized, the asset value multiplies by a factor of the multiple.
+4. Your industry of specialization will determine the average multiple that determines your wealth accelerant factor.
+If the multiple is 3, your WAF is 300%.
+5. Liquidation events transform appreciated assets (“paper” net worth) into money (“real” net worth) that can be transformed into another passive income stream: a money system.

 [by MJ Demarco](https://www.themillionairefastlane.com/)